CruiseDiva.comSM

 Silversea Cruises

-Where to Smoke: Cabins, private balconies, designated areas of The Bar, aft of the Terrace Café (outside), the casino, and designated areas on open decks.
+Where to Smoke: The casino, cigar lounges, and designated areas on open decks.

-Where NOT to Smoke: Restaurants, the show lounge, and all other public rooms.
+Where NOT to Smoke: Suites, private balconies, restaurants, the show lounge, and all other public rooms.

 Cigars: Cigar and pipe smoking is permitted in cigar lounges and designated areas on outside decks.